awawa-dev/HyperSerialESP32/README.md

 | WS281x                         |       yes        |
 | SPI (APA102, SK9812, HD107...) |       yes        |

-# Example of supported boards
+## Example of supported boards

 **ESP32 MH-ET Live (CP2104 or CH9102x: 4Mb speed) and ESP32-S2 Lolin mini (CDC: 5Mb speed)**
 <p align="center">
 <img src="https://user-images.githubusercontent.com/69086569/207587620-1c4c53c8-426c-486e-a6d9-d429fd1b050d.png" /><img src="https://user-images.githubusercontent.com/69086569/207587635-b7816329-0e29-47ee-a75a-bc6c41cdc51f.png" />
 </p>

-# Data integrity check
+## Data integrity check

 Why the data integrity check was introduced which causes incompatibility with other software?
 Because at 2Mb speed many chip-makers allow few percent error in the transmission.
 And we do not want to have any distracting flashes.
 Broken frames are abandon without showing them.
-At 100Hz for 250 leds approximately 1-5% of the frames are broken.
+At 100Hz and with 250 LEDs, up to approximately 1–5% of frames may be corrupted.

+---

 # Flashing